Travis Nichols

 Travis Nichols (born 1979) is an American poet, novelist, and journalist.
 His work spans various genres, including experimental poetry, satirical novels, and cultural criticism.
-He is also known for his professional roles in advocacy and poltics.
+He is also known for his professional roles in advocacy and politics.

 Early life and education

 Travis Nichols was born in Ames, Iowa, in 1979.
 He earned a Bachelor of Arts degree from the University of Georgia and a Master of Fine Arts from the University of Massachusetts-Amherst.
 Prior to his writing career, Nichols held a variety of professions, including film projectionist, bookseller, dishwasher, teacher, estate sales consultant, movie critic, and journalist.
 He participated in the Wave Books Poetry Bus Tour.

 Career

 Literary works

 Nichols's poetry often explores themes of everyday observation, human relationships, and the absurd.
 His collections include: